MaxOhn/networkgeneration/README.md

 This project is my contribution regarding the summer terms 2018 Softwarepraktikum course at the RWTH Aachen.

-Javascript searches for HTML element with id "container" and does everything from there.
+Javascript appends container element to body and does everything in there.

 [Running site](https://maxohn.github.io/networkgeneration/)